PMP Exam Preparation (92 Blogs) Become a Certified Professional

 7. What is the importance of maintaining a requirement traceability matrix?

-8. What is a project charter in PMP ?
+8. What is a project charter in PMP?

-Project charter is a document which includes all the details of the project.
-It mainly includes information about the scope, objectives and the individuals who are involved in the project( It also includes roles and responsibilities of each project member).
-This project charter acts as a contract between the sponsors, key stakeholders and the project team.
+A project charter is a document that includes all the details of the project.
+It mainly includes information about the scope, objectives, and the individuals involved in the project(it also includes the roles and responsibilities of each project member).
+This project charter acts as a contract between the sponsors, key stakeholders, and the project team.

 9. What are the most important skills that a Project Manager should possess?

-Most important skills that a Project manager must possess are:
+The most important skills that a Project manager must possess are:

 1. Communication